oliver-butterley/mathlib4-tactics/src/tactics.md

   (attempting to find a `Decidable` instance, but otherwise falling back to working classically) and introduce `¬ P`.
 * For a non-propositional goal use `False.elim`.

-# false_or_by_contra
-Defined in: `tacticFalse_or_by_contra`

-Changes the goal to `False`, retaining as much information as possible:

-If the goal is `False`, do nothing.
-If the goal is an implication or a function type, introduce the argument and restart.
-(In particular, if the goal is `x ≠ y`, introduce `x = y`.)
-Otherwise, for a propositional goal `P`, replace it with `¬ ¬ P` (attempt to find a `Decidable` instance, but otherwise falling back to working classically) and introduce `¬ P`.
-For a non-propositional goal use `False.elim`.

 # fapply
 Defined in: `Std.Tactic.tacticFapply_`